jarun/imgp/README.md

 # imgd

-`imgd` (read *imaged*) is a command line image-resizer (and more) written using the Python PIL library.
+`imgd` (read *imaged*) is a command line image-resizer and image-rotator (and more) written using the Python PIL library.
 If you have tons of images you would like to resize adaptively to a screen-size using a single command, `imgd` is the utility for you.
 In most cases, `imgd` will save on storage while converting to smaller resolutions.
 There are additional optimization options too.
 Output image names are appended with **_IMGD** if overwrite option is not used.

 `imgd` intends to be a stronger replacement for the resizer in Nautilus Image Converter extension, not tied to any File Manager and much faster.
 The Nautilus Image Converter is essentially a GTK extension with a library of its own that calls the `convert` utility of the ImageMagick library.
 On Desktop Environments (like Xfce or LxQt) which do not integrate Nautilus, `imgd` will save your day.